- Homosexuality

 housing in every state (March 2012)."

-Same-sex adoption in Kansas is legal.
+Same-sex adoption in Kansas is married couples only.

 However, Kansas allows discrimination against LGBT people on the basis of religion, which means LGBT couples can be refused by some adoption agencies.